 After getting the boat ready I cast off at 1740 and we were on our way.
-There was a light WSW 8-14 knot breeze and I opened about 20% of the headsail and we motor-sailed.
-We arrived in Mikri Lakka [37° 45.5' N 27° 01.6' E] at 1920.
+There was a light WSW 8-14 knot breeze and I opened about 20% of the headsail and motor-sailed.
+We arrived in Mikri Lakka [37° 45.459' N 27° 01.654' E] at 1920.
 I anchored in 10 m depth with 40 m of chain, allowing swinging room as the breeze now was down to 3-4 knots but from variable directions.

 Sunday May 6, 2012, Day 9

 The sea was very calm and I slept beautifully.
 After the sun rose it quickly dried the heavy due that had precipitated on the deck.
-I checked once again the bilge.
-I am beginning to think that its not caused by any leakage but from vapor condensation.
-Very little water.
+I checked once again the bilge there was very little water.
+I am beginning to think that its water accumulation was not caused by any leakage but from vapor condensation.
 I took my time preparing for departure.
 I finished reading Days of Déjà vu and continued with Great Expectations.

 Finally I raised the anchor and departed at 0914.
 The wind was just 2 knots from the SSE.
 I made another attempt to run the AutoLearn calibration on the autopilot.
-After that it behaved beautifully for a while but after I punched +30° while in Auto it went wild again.
-After I took manual control to avoid hitting the rocks I found that its tiller actuator had stopped responding to the controller’s commands.
+After that, it behaved beautifully for a while but after I punched +30° while in Auto it went wild again.
+After that, I took manual control to avoid hitting the rocks.
+I then found that its tiller actuator had stopped responding to the controller’s commands.
 I wiggled the actuator cable near its plug and the autopilot begun to operate again.
-It now looks that there is a bad contact either in the plug on in the cable itself.
+It now it looked that there was a bad contact either in the plug on in the cable itself.
 We shall see.